How to Sew Pointe Shoes

 Measuring the Elastic around Your Ankle

-• Reiterate it for the other piece of elastic for the other shoe, or utilize the first piece of the elastic to measure and chop an equal sized piece of elastic.
+• Reiterate it for the other piece of resilience for the other one.
+Or use the first piece of resilient to measure and chop an equal-sized piece of resilient.

 Place the elastic next to the heel part of the shoe

 Each end of the loop should remain on 1-side of your heel for the loop around the ankle elastic.
-While putting on shoes, place the edge so they can remain about 1 to 2 inches (2.5 to 5.1 cm) apart from one another.
-Mark the shoe positions with a pen or pin them in place.
+When putting on shoes, place the ends so that they are about 1 to 2 inches (2.5 to 5.1 cm) apart from each other.
+Mark the footwear positions with a pen or pin them in place.

-• Depending on where you want it, you place the elastic band edges on the inside or outside of your shoe.
-Some want to keep elastic on the shoe outside as it vexes their heel when it remains inside.
+• Depending on where you want it, you place the resilient band edges on the inside or outside of your footwear.
+Some want to keep resilient on the shoe outside as it vexes their heel when it remains inside.

 Stitching around the Elastic in a Square Shape with a Needle and Thread

-Stitch along 1-edge of the elastic where it overlaps with the shoe.
-You stitch into a square and move over the edges twice to confirm the elastic entirely remains secure.
-Run in the needle in and out of the elastic and shoe and drag the thread after each sew.
+Stitch along one edge of the elastic where it overlaps with the shoes.
+You sew into a square and go to the edge twice to confirm the resilient is entirely secure.
+Move the needle in and out of the elastic and shoe and drag the thread after each sew.

-• After sewing the elastic, tie the thread on the shoe inside and cut it.
+• After sewing the resilient, tie the thread on the shoe inside and cut it.

 Reiterate for the other side and then stitch the elastic to the other shoe

-Follow the same process to sew the other end of the elastic to the other side of the heel.
-Then, repeat this process for the other shoe.
+Follow the same process to sew the other end of the resilient to the other side of the heel.
+Then, repeat this process for the other one.

-• Ensure that you have stitched the elastic in the same position on both shoes so they feel and appear the same.
+• Ensure you have stitched the elastic in the same position on both ones so they feel and appear the same.

 Measuring and cutting 4 pieces of ribbon with your forearm